htmlplus/document/src/content/en/javascript/installation.md

 # JavaScript

-`HTMLPLUS` web components are fully compatible with JavaScript.
-To utilize web components in your JavaScript application follow these steps.
+`HTMLPLUS` elements are fully compatible with JavaScript.
+To utilize elements in your JavaScript application follow these steps.

 ## Import